 He was the son of John Whalley, Master of Peterhouse College in Cambridge and his mother was the daughter of the Chancellor of Wells Cathedral.
 He married a widow, Elizabeth Sherwood, who was the heir to Langford Court and it was her money that enabled him to buy a house in the Royal Crescent in Bath, which he used during the “season.”
 Apparently he thought of himself as a poet and playwright and enjoyed living in Bath which was, at the time, a centre of social life and where there were many famous people such as Mrs Siddons, Hannah More, David Garrick and Mrs Thrale (Piozi).
 Chris used Whalley’s extensive correspondence with these people to inform his research.

-Thomas and his wife went to France in 1783 and let their house, Langford Court.
-When they returned in 1787 he built Mendip Lodge since Langford Court had been let out during their absence from England.
-No expense was spared building the house and the cost of landscaping the gardens alone, according to De Quincy, was about £30,000 the equivalent today of about 30 million.
+Thomas and his wife went to France in 1783 ad let their house, Langford Court, When they returned in 1787 he built Mendip Lodge because Langford Court had been let you during their absence from England.
+No expense was spared building the house and the cost of landscaping the grounds alone was, according to De Quincy, about £30,3000.
+The equivalent to day of about 30 million,

 In 1801 Thomas’s wife died and in 1803 he married a Miss Heathcote who was also very rich but sadly she died in 1807.
 Although relatively wealthy, the upkeep of Mendip Lodge and his somewhat extravagant lifestyle meant that it made sense for Thomas to marry for a third time and in 1815 he married the widow of the wealthy General Horneck.
 Unfortunately, as Thomas found out, Mrs Horneck herself was not well off, having been left out of the will of her late husband.
 The marriage was not to last long and the couple separated in 1819.
 Quite what the reasons were for this are unclear but his wife’s accusation of cruelty led Thomas to seek a legal separation.